Röhrmoos: Schönbrunn

 Schönbrunn is a nearby village that has its origins from around 800 AD.
 During the Thirty Years War it is noted in 1632 several people were killed in Schönbrunn.
 After the war, a palace was built in 1688.

 In 1861 the castle was in dire need of renovation and was sold to a local noblewoman, (Countess von Butler).
 She was committed to the care of disabled people and with the help of the Catholic Church, several Franciscan Sisters moved to Schönbrunn to form a home for the handicapped.

 Today the area has expanded as a large institution for the physically and mentally handicapped known as Franziskuswerk Schönbrunn.

 In 2015 Schönbrunn opened a refugee camp during the migrant crisis.

+Biberbach

+Biberbach, a small village just 2 Kilometers east of Röhrmoos, and situated on the Biberbach Creek, has an interesting history.
+It records the dedication of a church (St. Martin) as early as 740 AD, therefore making it perhaps one of the earliest churches built in the Dachau region.

+Despite the English translation of Biberbach as “Beaver Creek”, there is no historical refence of beavers ever inhabiting the adjacent creek.
+The origins of the name stem from the Middle Ages as “Piparpah”.

 Partnership in France

 Since 1991 the community of Röhrmoos has partnered with the town of Taradeau in southern France.
 The two partner towns have exchanged visitors and have annual market days in the summer, where visitors from Taradeau (in traditional costumes) sell their products of Wine, Olives, Cheese and Nougat.
 Visitors from Röhrmoos do a similar market day in Taradeau once a year as well.